peytoncordero/DRI25/command-line.md

 ## Evaluation

-What does effect does the following command produce? (select one)
+What effect does the following command produce? (select one)

 ```console
 $ echo "Hello!
 My Name is Mark!" > introduction.txt